-- 1. Select a camera to assign to a rule. - 2.
-Select which video engine to configure from those running on camera. - 3.
+- 1. Click the New button in the left pane under Sub Events. - 2.
+Select a camera to assign to a rule. - 3.
+Select a video engine to configure from those running on camera.
+You can select a different analytic engine for the same camera to combine the Events in the Rule. - 4.
 Define what alarming attributes this rule will have, such as an alarm zone, or class of object (that is, people, vehicles).
-Depending on the video engine, different options will be available. - 4.
-If only one event will be used in the rule, click Next to continue. - 5.
-If other events are to be included, click the New button in the left pane under Sub Events. - a.
-Repeat steps 1-3 above.
-You can select a different analytic engine for the same camera to combine the Events in the Rule. - b.
+Depending on the video engine, different options will be available. - 5.
 In the Sub Events group area you will notice two events listed.
-You can rename the sub-event to something more descriptive: Click inside the Sub Events group area and select the sub-event. - c.
-In the Sub events must occur group area, you can define what order or what period of time all the sub-events must occur before the alarm will take place. - 6.
-Click Next to configure the Actions.
+You can rename the sub-event to something more descriptive: Click inside the Sub Events group area and select the sub-event to alter the text. - 6.
+In the Sub events must occur group area, you can define what order or what period of time all the sub-events must occur before the alarm will take place.